 Hybrids have another advantage too.
 Developing a non-hybrid, open-pollinated variety using classic plant-inbreeding methods can take six to ten generations.
 That’s a lot of time!

-However, using the method of controlled genetic crossing devised by Charles Darwin and Gregor Mendel in the mid-19th century (Remember those Mendel Box genetic tables from high school biology?), plant breeders can now produce hybrid seed that combines the desired traits of two pure parent lines in the first generation.
+However, building off of the method of controlled genetic crossing devised by Gregor Mendel in the mid-19th century (Remember those Mendel Box genetic tables from high school biology?), plant breeders can now produce hybrid seed that combines the desired traits of two pure parent lines in the first generation.

 The oldest and simplest form of plant hybridization is corn detasseling.
 In this method, three rows of the father breed of corn are planted, and then one row of the mother, and over and over.
 The mother rows are detasseled (have their pollen removed) ensuring that any pollen they receive comes only from the father rows.
 The mother’s seeds can then be harvested as what is known as an F1 (first generation) hybrid.